What to do when Lightroom Keeps Crashing

 11. Try Other Image Editing Software

-If you’ve tried all the tips above and don’t want to waste your time with customer support… or you’re simply tired of paying for the monthly subscription fees, remember that there a few decent Lightroom alternatives, and even a free Lightroom alternative to choose from.
+If you’ve tried all the tips above and don’t want to waste your time with customer support… or you’re simply tired of paying for the monthly subscription fees, remember that there a few decent Lightroom alternatives to choose from.

 For those of us who rely on Lightroom, having it continually crash can be seriously debilitating.
 Hopefully these steps will help you troubleshoot your issue and get you back on your feet.